Germinating the seeds

 Use small pots or cups that have drainage holes.
 Fill them with soil, place a seed on top, and cover with 1/4 inch (7 mm) of soil.
 Add water until the soil is evenly moist (but not soggy).

 Keep the pots between 64-78 degrees F (18-26 Celsius) during the day, and a little cooler at night.
+I haven't tried them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 The seeds normally sprout at various times, ranging from 4 weeks to 4 months.
 Once they sprout, give them bright light, such as morning sun, filtered sun, or fluorescent or LED lighting.
 Protect them from strong afternoon sun the first few months.